How to make your own basic mud kitchen

 From mixing and pouring, to measuring and baking, inspire children to get creative with a mud kitchen.
 Mud Kitchens are expensive, but with a bit of imagination you can create your own using old wooden pallets, plastic milk crates or wooden fruit crates with a wooden plank for a top or an old wooden table.
 Children will love creating, mixing, and storing their magical concoctions at an outdoor mud kitchen.

-With the current situation and us all being on lockdown, we finally managed to find the time to design and make our own basic mud kitchen.
 This is a project that we have had on hold for a few years now and as we have Dad at home with us full time (working, so he says!) we felt it was the perfect opportunity for Dad to spend some time with the boys, designing and building and learning to use tools!

 It actually only took a couple of afternoons, Dad is not the handiest of men!
 So what we are saying is, anyone can do this…really!
 We had already acquired two pallets for free from a local hardware store, we just needed some imagination and determination!
 The children drew their plans of how they wanted it to look.
 We also searched for some ideas on Pinterest – which is super inspiring!
 Just remember, it does not have to be complicated.